Come explore our 106 acres!

 On select Saturdays, we host local artists who are represented in our Artful Garden Giftshop.
 Sometimes there are even demonstrations!
 Check our events page for more info.

-This week long summer camp is a wonderful introduction to outdoor experiences and nature for rising 3rd , 4th and 5th graders will cover such topics as “Bees, Butterflies and Botany”, “Reptiles and Amphibians”, and “Woodland Monsters and Fairy Houses”.
+This week long summer camp is a wonderful introduction to outdoor experiences and nature for rising 3rd and 4th graders will cover such topics as “Bees, Butterflies and Botany”, “Reptiles and Amphibians”, and “Woodland Monsters and Fairy Houses”.
 Activities include hikes on nature trails, nature scavenger hunts and daily investigations of how plants and animals interact.
-This program is typically held in June.
-Check our events page for current info.
+The program is typically scheduled for the 3rd week of June.